 Research on the Value of Public Funding for Indigenous Arts and Cultures

-Research on the Value of Public Funding for Indigenous Arts and Cultures will be our first research project grounded in Indigenous ways of knowing.
-The project will be led by the Research, Measurement and Data Analytics Section and the Creating, Knowing and Sharing Program in partnership with Archipel Research and Consulting Inc., an Indigenous-owned firm.
+Research on the Value of Public Funding for Indigenous Arts and Cultures is our first research project grounded in Indigenous ways of knowing.
+The project is led by the Research, Measurement and Data Analytics Section and the Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples Program at the Canada Council in partnership with Archipel Research and Consulting Inc., an Indigenous-owned firm.

-The Council recognizes and actively supports Indigenous peoples’ right to self-determination and sovereignty.
-In line with this commitment, we are partnering with Archipel Research and Consulting Inc. to conduct research and develop a framework that furthers our understanding of the significance of the Council’s funding for Indigenous artists and the role that Indigenous arts and cultures play in the lives of all Canadians.
+This research aims to develop a framework that furthers our understanding of the significance of the Council’s funding for Indigenous artists and the vital role that Indigenous arts and cultures play in the lives of all Canadians.

-This project began May 2020, and the release of a report is scheduled for late 2021.
+This project began in May 2020, and the release of a report is scheduled for late 2021.

 - Sabre Pictou Lee, MA, BFA (Mi’kmaq)

 - Monique Manatch, PhD (Cand.), MA (Algonquin)

 - Muna Osman, MA, PhD (Cand.), BA